-3.11.1 Managing Work Practices
+2.11.1 Managing Work Practices

-3.11.1.1 High-risk Construction Work Safe Work Method Statement (HRCW SWMS)
+2.11.1.1 High-risk Construction Work Safe Work Method Statement (HRCW SWMS)

-- a) A HRCW SWMS (F025) must be prepared before the proposed work commences and provided to the Group. - b) High-risk construction work: - Involves a risk of a person falling more than 2 metres; - Involves demolition of an element of a structure that is load-bearing or otherwise related to the physical integrity of the structure; - Involves, or is likely to involve, the disturbance of asbestos; - Involves structural alterations or repairs that require temporary support to prevent collapse; - Is carried out in or near a confined space;
+- a) A HRCW SWMS (F025) must be prepared before the proposed work commences and provided to the Group. - b) High-risk construction work: - Involves a risk of a person falling more than 2 metres; - Involves demolition of an element of a structure that is load-bearing or otherwise related to the physical integrity of the structure; - Involves, or is likely to involve, the disturbance of asbestos; - Involves structural alterations or repairs that require temporary support to prevent collapse; - Is carried out in or near a confined space; - Is carried out in or near: - A shaft or trench with an excavated depth greater than 1.5 metres, or;

-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 13 of 70 Owner: WHS Manager Date of Issue : July 2019
+Document Ref: RG WHS Management Plan Individual Build Version: 03.1 Page: Page 12 of 96 Owner: WHS Manager Date of Issue : July 2020

-- Is carried out in or near: - A shaft or trench with an excavated depth greater than 1.5 metres, or; - A tunnel; - Is carried out on or near pressurised gas distribution mains or piping; - Is carried out on or near chemical, fuel or refrigerant lines; - Is carried out on or near energised electrical installations or services; - Is carried out in an area that may have a contaminated or flammable atmosphere; - Involves tilt-up or precast concrete; - Is carried out on, in or adjacent to a road, railway, shipping lane or other traffic corridor that is in use by traffic other than pedestrians; - Is carried out in or near water or other liquid that involves a risk of drowning. - c) The high-risk safe work method statement must: - Identify the work that is high-risk construction work. - Specify hazards relating to the high-risk construction work and risks to health and safety associated with those hazards. - Describe the measures to be implemented to control the risks. - Describe how the control measures are to be implemented, monitored and reviewed. - d) The high-risk safe work method statement must be prepared taking into account all relevant matters, including: - Circumstances at the site that may affect the way in which the highrisk construction work is carried out. - The WHS Management Plan that has been prepared for the site. - Set out and expressed in a way that is readily accessible and understandable to persons who use it. - e) Sub-contractor HRCW SWMS shall be reviewed by the WHS Manager, WHS Advisor and/or Vendor Officer using the HRCW SWMS Checklist (F015).
+- A tunnel; - Is carried out on or near pressurised gas distribution mains or piping; - Is carried out on or near chemical, fuel or refrigerant lines; - Is carried out on or near energised electrical installations or services; - Is carried out in an area that may have a contaminated or flammable atmosphere; - Involves tilt-up or precast concrete; - Is carried out on, in or adjacent to a road, railway, shipping lane or other traffic corridor that is in use by traffic other than pedestrians; - Is carried out in or near water or other liquid that involves a risk of drowning. - c) The high-risk safe work method statement must: - Identify the work that is high-risk construction work. - Specify hazards relating to the high-risk construction work and risks to health and safety associated with those hazards. - Describe the measures to be implemented to control the risks. - Describe how the control measures are to be implemented, monitored and reviewed. - d) The high-risk safe work method statement must be prepared taking into account all relevant matters, including: - Circumstances at the site that may affect the way in which the highrisk construction work is carried out. - The WHS Management Plan that has been prepared for the site. - Set out and expressed in a way that is readily accessible and understandable to persons who use it. - e) Sub-contractor HRCW SWMS shall be reviewed by the WHS Manager, WHS Advisor and/or Vendor Officer using the HRCW SWMS Checklist (F015).
 Any issues identified during the review must be rectified before the sub-contractor can commence work on site. - f) Evidence that workers have been trained in the HRCW SWMS must be provided to the WHS Team prior to work commencing.
-The sub-contractor must have a "green" status in OnSite Companion before being allowed on site. - g) High-risk construction work must be carried out in accordance with the HRCW SWMS. - h) A copy of the HRCW SWMS must be kept until the high-risk construction work is completed, or if a notifiable incident occurs in connection with the
+The sub-contractor must have a "green" status in OnSite Companion before being allowed on site. - g) High-risk construction work must be carried out in accordance with the HRCW SWMS. - h) A copy of the HRCW SWMS must be kept until the high-risk construction work is completed, or if a notifiable incident occurs in connection with the high-risk construction work, for at least two years after the incident has occurred. - i) The HRCW SWMS must be readily accessible to any worker engaged to carry out the high-risk construction work and for inspection under the Act (e.g. by an inspector).

-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 14 of 70 Owner: WHS Manager Date of Issue : July 2019
+Document Ref: RG WHS Management Plan Individual Build Version: 03.1 Page: Page 13 of 96 Owner: WHS Manager Date of Issue : July 2020